 Of late many projects emerge from attention to at a time in early modern history of climatic instability many refer to as the Little Ice Age.
 Often his work considers how traditionally literary or aesthetic categories—like form, genre, and media—and histories of ecological concepts still inform broader kinds of environmental thinking.
 Recent projects consider early modern understandings of humanity, creaturely life, personhood, scale, affect, waste, and other concerns refracted through a range of arts and media, from poetry and theater to political theory and natural history.
 Recently published essays treat a range of figurations of creaturely life in early modern England--busy bees, bleeding trees, and crocodile tears, which form the basis for two projects in progress, Living Figures: Person and Population in Early Modern England and Scales of Nature: Thinking with Bees in the Renaissance.

-Campana serves as Editor, 1500-1659 of SEL: Studies in English Literature, 1500-1900, for which he has edited a series of special issues: “Staging Allegory” (Spring 2015), “After Sovereignty” (Winter 2018), and "Shakespeare’s Waters” (Spring 2019), and "World, Globe, Planet" (Spring 2021).
-He serves as the Director of the Center for Environmental Studies (ENST) and the co-director of the ENST minor.
+For over a decade, served as Editor, 1500-1659 of SEL: Studies in English Literature, 1500-1900, during which time the journal won the Voyager Award from the Council of Editors of Learned Journals (CELJ) for excellence covering the period between 1500 and 1800.
+For SEL he has edited a series of special issues: “Staging Allegory” (Spring 2015), “After Sovereignty” (Winter 2018), and "Shakespeare’s Waters” (Spring 2019), and "World, Globe, Planet" (Spring 2023).